 \section{Abstract}

-Let $\Pi$ be a hereditary graph class.
-The problem of deletion to $\Pi$, takes as input a graph $G$ and asks for a minimum number (or a fixed integer $k$) of vertices to be deleted from $G$ so that the resulting graph belongs to $\Pi$.
-This is a well-studied problem in paradigms including approximation and parameterized complexity.
-This problem, for example, generalizes {\sc Vertex Cover}, {\sc Feedback Vertex Set}, {\sc Cluster Vertex Deletion}, {\sc Perfect Vertex Deletion} to name a few.
-The study of this problem in parameterized complexity has resulted in several powerful algorithmic techniques including iterative compression and important separators.

 The problem of deletion of vertices to a hereditary graph class is a well-studied problem in parameterized complexity.
-Recently, a natural extension of the problem was initiated where we are given a finite set of hereditary graph classes, and the goal is to determine whether $k$ vertices can be deleted from a given graph so that the connected components of the resulting graph belong to one of the given hereditary graph classes.
-The problem is shown to be FPT as long as the deletion problem to each of the given hereditary graph classes is fixed-parameter tractable, and the property of being in any of the graph classes is expressible in the counting monodic second order (CMSO) logic.
+Recently, a natural extension of the problem was initiated where we are given a finite set of hereditary graph classes and we determine whether $k$ vertices can be deleted from a given graph so that the connected components of the resulting graph belong to one of the given hereditary graph classes.
+The problem is shown to be fixed parameter tractable (FPT) when the deletion problem to each of the given hereditary graph classes is fixed-parameter tractable, and the property of being in any of the graph classes is expressible in the counting monodic second order (CMSO) logic.
 This paper focuses on pairs of specific graph classes ($\Pi_1,\Pi_2$) in which we would like the connected components of the resulting graph to belong to, and design simpler and more efficient FPT algorithms.

-In this paper, we do a deep dive on pairs of specific graph classes ($\Pi_1, \Pi_2$) in which we would like the connected components of the resulting graph to belong to, and design simpler and more efficient FPT algorithms.
-We design a general FPT algorithm and approximation algorithm for pairs of graph classes (possibly having infinite forbidden sets) satisfying certain conditions.
-These algorithms cover several pairs of popular graph classes.
-Our algorithm makes non-trivial use of the branching technique and as a black box, FPT algorithms for deletion to individual graph classes.